Dame Kelly Holmes and Emeli Sande at London’s ‘biggest ever Pride’

 This year’s parade, from Hyde Park Corner to Whitehall, paid homage to the original 1972 march.

-More than 600 LGBT+ community groups were joining the march, which saw the route passing significant sites from the UK’s first LGBT+ movement.
+More than 600 LGBT+ community groups were due to join the march, which saw the route passing significant sites from the UK’s first LGBT+ movement.

 Mohammed Nazir, 24, from Bangladesh, from campaign group Rainbows Across Borders, said he wanted to dedicate this year’s pride to those forced to still hide their sexuality.